 Migrate from Protolock

 Protolock is a widely used Protobuf tool that primarily concentrates on breaking change detection.
 It deserves a lot of praise—in the OSS world, it largely pioneered the breaking change detection effort, and has been well maintained.
-We can't heap enough praise on this effort, it's helped the Protobuf cosystem move forward in a big way.
+We can't heap enough praise on this effort, it's helped the Protobuf ecosystem move forward in a big way.

 In this document, we'll discuss the pros and cons of Protolock vs. buf